klinejonathan/diving/jb_summary.md

 disappears into a sand restriction that can be dug out if you’re feeling extra adventurous, to get you 20’ further.
 Most of the siphon is an up and down (roller coaster), that has some tight spots backmount.
-There is also a very tight sidemount / nomount connection back to Granger’s Rock Garden (just before the Chimney), that doesn’t seem to be lined (uhhh gee I wonder why?).
+There is also a very tight sidemount / no-mount connection back to Granger’s Rock Garden (just before the Chimney), that doesn’t seem to be lined (uhhh gee I wonder why?).

 # Parallel Lines